-IBET, the land of gorges, precipices, passes, snowclad peaks, cold winds, and sterility, is pre-eminently the land of refuge for holy men : a haven in
+IBET, the land of gorges, precipices, passes, snowclad peaks, cold winds, and sterility, is pre-eminently the land of refuge for holy men : a haven in which they can anchor without being distressed by the winds of our "civilization."

-It is also the land of Avatars, or Divine Incarnations : where High Souls descend into human bodies, and by their presence comfort and bless multitudes of sorrow-laden men, who, from all parts of buddhistdom, come to offer them "gold, frankinsence, and myrrh.'
+It is also the land of Avatars, or Divine Incarnations : where High Souls descend into human bodies, and by their presence comfort and bless multitudes of sorrow-laden men, who, from all parts of buddhistdom, come to offer them "gold, frankinsence, and myrrh."

-And these High Souls are the living representatives of that Divine Host, which the occultist Swedenborg, calls the "Divine Manhood of God": the representatives, then, of the Host of NIRVANA, which the buddhist calls, the BUDDHAS OF THE AGES.
+And these High Souls are the living representatives of that Divine Host, which the occultist Swedenborg, calls the "Divine Manhood of God": the representatives, then, of the Host of NIRVANA, which the buddhist calls, the Buddhas of the Ages.